qmk/qmk_firmware/keyboards/xelus/valor/keymaps/default/readme.md

-# The Default Praxis Layout
+# The Default Valor Layout